 - Straight line method:

-Allocation of depreciation charge equally across the life of the asset.
-For e.g.: if a fixed asset costs $10,000 and has a useful life of 10 years, an amount of $1,000 (10,000/10) will be charged to profit and loss account each year.
+Straight line method allocates depreciation charge equally across the life of the asset.
+For example, if a fixed asset costs $10,000 and has a useful life of 10 years, an amount of $1,000 (10,000/10) will be charged to profit and loss account each year.
+Straight line method is a better choice for computing depreciation of such assets whose utility don’t impair with their use.
+This is why we often see companies employing straight line method for amortizing their intangibles assets like patents, trademarks etc.

 - Reducing balance method: